James D. Wolfensohn, who led World Bank through tumultuous decade, dies at 86

 The Olympic training in fencing helped hone his sense of strategy.
 “Fencing is a little like chess,” Mr. Wolfensohn wrote.
 “You must project a few moves ahead and outthink your opponent.”

-If Hyman Wolfensohn’s high-brow connections were only of limited help to himself, they were gold in the hands of his son.
+If Hyman Wolfensohn’s highbrow connections were only of limited help to himself, they were gold in the hands of his son.
 An early mentor and family friend, Australian jurist Julius Stone, helped James get an internship at a top Sydney law firm and admission to Harvard Business School — positions that Mr. Wolfensohn allowed he would not have gotten on the strength of his academic credentials alone.
 (He received the Harvard degree in 1959 after having earlier graduated from the University of Melbourne’s law school.)

 While in Boston, he met Wellesley student Elaine Botwinick, whom he would later wed.
 His wife died in August.
-They had three children, Sara, Naomi and Adam.
-A complete list of survivors was not immediately available.
+In addition to his son, of Brooklyn, survivors include two daughters, Sara Wolfensohn Mayle of Cambridge, Mass., and Naomi Wolfensohn of Long Island City, N.Y.; and seven grandchildren.

 After the stint selling air conditioners in Africa and Asia, he returned to Australia for jobs at different investment houses before graduating to the financial firms of London and New York.